nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Steps 2a1 to 2a2 are repeated until a valid attribute is provided.
 Use case resumes at step 4.

-**Use case: UC12 Add a todo task entry**
+**Use case: UC17 Archive an internship application**

 **MSS**

+1. User requests to view the list of internship applications.
+2. InternEase shows the internship application list with their indexes specified.
+3. User requests to archive a specific internship application in the list by specifying its respective index.
+4. InternEase archives the internship application and displays a success message.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    * 2a1.
+InternEase shows an alert message that there is no internship application in the list.

+      Use case ends.

+* 3a.
+The provided index is invalid.

+    * 3a1.
+InternEase shows an error message and gives a specific suggestion on the index's range.
+    * 3a2.
+User enters a new internship application index.

+      Steps 3a1 to 3a2 are repeated until a valid index is provided.
+Use case resumes at step 4.

+* 3b.
+The command format is invalid.
+    * 3b1.
+InternEase shows an error message and gives a specific suggestion on the correct command format.
+    * 3b2.
+User enters a new command.

+      Steps 3b1 to 3b2 are repeated until a valid command is entered.
+Use case resumes at step 4.

+* 3c.
+The specified internship application is already archived.

+    * 3a1.
+InternEase shows an error message.

+      Use case ends.

+**Use case: UC18 Unarchive an internship application**

+Similar to `UC17 Archive an internship application` except that the internship application is unarchived.

+**Use case: UC19 List archived internship applications**

+Similar to `UC15 List` except that only archived internship applications are shown.

+**Use case: UC20 Add a todo task entry**

+**MSS**

 Similar to `UC01 Add an internship application entry` except todo task is added instead of an internship application.

-**Use case: UC13 List todo**
+**Use case: UC21 List todo**

 **MSS**

-Similar to `UC10 List`except todo tasks are listed instead of internship applications.
+Similar to `UC15 List`except todo tasks are listed instead of internship applications.

-**Use case: UC14 Edit the note content of a todo task**
+**Use case: UC22 Edit the note content of a todo task**

 **MSS**

-Similar to `UC08 Edit the status of an internship application`except the note content of a todo task is edited.
+Similar to `UC13 Edit the status of an internship application`except the note content of a todo task is edited.

-**Use case: UC15 Edit the deadline of a todo task**
+**Use case: UC23 Edit the deadline of a todo task**

 **MSS**
-Similar to `UC14 Edit the note content of a todo task` except the deadline is edited.
+Similar to `UC19 Edit the note content of a todo task` except the deadline is edited.

-**Use case: UC16 Delete a todo task entry**
+**Use case: UC24 Delete a todo task entry**

 **MSS**

-Similar to `UC05 Delete an internship application entry` except the specified todo task is deleted.
+Similar to `UC10 Delete an internship application entry` except the specified todo task is deleted.

-**Use case: UC17 Clear all todo task entries**
+**Use case: UC25 Clear all todo task entries**

 **MSS**

-Similar to `UC07 Clear all internship application entries` except all the todo task entries are cleared instead of all the internship application entries.
+Similar to `UC12 Clear all internship application entries` except all the todo task entries are cleared instead of all the internship application entries.

-**Use case: UC18 Add a note**
+**Use case: UC26 Add a note**

 **MSS**

 Similar to `UC01 Add an internship application entry` except a note entry is added instead of an internship application.

-**Use case: UC19 List note**
+**Use case: UC27 List note**

 **MSS**

-Similar to `UC10 List`except note entries are listed instead of internship applications.
+Similar to `UC15 List`except note entries are listed instead of internship applications.

-**Use case: UC20 Delete a note entry**
+**Use case: UC28 Delete a note entry**

 **MSS**

-Similar to `UC05 Delete an internship application entry` except the specified note entry is deleted.
+Similar to `UC10 Delete an internship application entry` except the specified note entry is deleted.

-**Use case: UC21 Clear all note entries**
+**Use case: UC29 Clear all note entries**

 **MSS**

-Similar to `UC07 Clear all internship application entries` except all the notes entries are cleared instead of all the internship application entries.
+Similar to `UC12 Clear all internship application entries` except all the notes entries are cleared instead of all the internship application entries.

-**Use case: UC22 List task**
+**Use case: UC30 List task**

 **MSS**

-Similar to `UC10 List` except todo task entries and note entries are listed instead of internship applications.
+Similar to `UC15 List` except todo task entries and note entries are listed instead of internship applications.

-**Use case: UC23 Find a task by its field**
+**Use case: UC31 Find a task by its field**

 **MSS**

-Similar to `UC06 Find an application by its field` except todo task entries and note entries which match the specified keyword are filtered out and listed.
+Similar to `UC11 Find an application by its field` except todo task entries and note entries which match the specified keyword are filtered out and listed.

 ### Non-Functional Requirements